 In crystals, the role of the electrons as elementary magnets leads to important consequences, which we will discuss in this chapter.
 This quality of the electrons to act as elementary magnets, originates for two reasons: the angular momentum or spin possessed by each electron, and the orbital momentum resulting from the orbital motion of each electron.
 The first cause leads to the spin magnetic moment, and the second cause to the orbital magnetic moment.
 The half-integer spin and the associated magnetic moment as fundamental properties of the electrons were found theoretically by the Englishman Paul Adrien Maurice Dirac in the year 1928, when he applied the physics of the Special Theory of Relativity to the quantum mechanical wave equation of the electron.
-Because of the quantization of the direction of the angular momentum, in a given direction only the parallel or the antiparallel orientation for many experimental observations, which had remained unexplained till then, and which in the words of Wolfgang Pauli at that time had indicated in the energy spectra (here in the English translation) "a peculiar ambiguity of the quantum theoretical qualities of the light-emitting electron, which cannot be understood classically."
+Because of the quantization of the direction of the angular momentum, in a given direction only the parallel or the antiparallel orientation of the spins are allowed.
+With his concept of spin, Dirac had found the explanation for many experimental observations, which had remained unexplained till then, and which in the words of Wolfgang Pauli at that time had indicated in the energy spectra (here in the English translation) "a peculiar ambiguity of the quantum theoretical qualities of the light-emitting electron, which cannot be understood classically."